Andrea has been an online writer for over five years. She's a dating consultant who gives advice on relationships and couples' issues.

 Preparing Your Heart and Mind

 - Get rid of items in your house that are connected to your bad ex.
 If you dated a guy for a couple of years, and it was toxic, then there is no reason to keep items.
 Before you date someone new, you need to cut unhealthy attachments.
+Throw those things in a fire, shred papers and pictures, and donate clothes to Goodwill.

 - Allow your brain to switch gears.
 If you still feel really preoccupied by thoughts of your past lover, you may need more time.
 You need to change your habits and life in order to open up a space for a new partner.
 You need to deal with raw emotions.